muggy8/improbable/have-and-havenot/dJTdszpJ.md

 She made the same approach as last time and the boy blocked her attack all the same.

-She tackled him right after in the same way too but this time she made much more progress.
+She tackled him right after in the same way too, but this time, she made much more progress.

 Unfortunately, one of the horned boy's arms were free this time and he pummeled her with his free arm and also kicked at her.